(214) 390-7947 (Overseas Callers)

 What safety measures should I take during my volunteer trip in Kenya?

 While Kenya is a safe country for foreigners, it is always a good idea to be cautious when traveling abroad.
-The instances of mass protests and violence are pretty rare, but you always have to be vigilant of your surroundings and take precautionary measures, like you would do in any other country.
+The instances of mass protests and violence are pretty rare, but you always have to be vigilant of your surroundings and take precautionary measures, as you would do in any other country.
 You must always make sure that no one is following you.
-You also need to keep your money, credit cards and passport in a safe place.
+You also need to keep your money, credit cards, and passport in a safe place.
 We advise all our volunteers to do proper research before coming to Kenya.

 What will happen if I get sick in Kenya?